 Buying a franchise offers many advantages when starting up the business and operating it on a daily basis.
 These include:

-• Extensive training.
+- Extensive training.
 Much of the training occurs before you even open the business.
-In fact, most franchise companies require new franchisees to attend an “boot camp” where they learn how to operate and market the business.
-Many franchisors also offer ongoing training opportunities to keep franchise owners up to date on new products, services, and changes in the industry.
+In fact, most franchise companies require new franchisees to attend a “boot camp,” where they learn how to operate and market the business.
+Many franchisors also offer ongoing training opportunities to keep franchise owners up-to-date on new products, services, and changes in the industry.

-• Economies of scale.
+- Economies of scale.
 The franchisor typically buys equipment and supplies in bulk for the entire franchise network.
-Franchise owners can then purchase them for less than buying on their own.
+Franchise owners can then purchase them for less than they would on their own.

 Advantages to the Franchise Owner